 Tonight I have the privilege of presenting an award to John Lewis, who I met when he was just 22, and he was chairing the Student Non-Violent Coordinating Committee.
 And tonight I present this award to him in his 9th term as a member of the United States Congress.
 And I do so with great appreciation.
-And with real understanding of what it means to have someone who has come through–and we worked through so many years at a civil rights movement–but I could say of Congressman Lewis, I have to say to you, you have made a real record with your capacity for caring and your commitment and your courage, and I’m honored to present this award to you.
+And with real understanding of what it means to have someone who has come through – and we worked through so many years of the civil rights movement – but I could say of Congressman Lewis, I have to say to you, you have made a real record with your capacity for caring and your commitment and your courage, and I’m honored to present this award to you.

 The Choral Society of Washington is proud to present to Congressman John Lewis our second Humanitarian Award as a part of the 17th annual choral tribute to Dr. Martin Luther King Jr. Described as one of the most courageous persons that the civil rights movement ever produced, John Lewis has dedicated his life to protecting human rights, securing personal dignity, and building what he calls the beloved community.
 His sense of ethics and morality are one that has won him the admiration of his colleagues at the United States Congress.